-At OnTrack Digital we make affordable Motor Racing and Dyno software which allows racers to perform their own accurate dyno testing without the need for expensive dyno equipment.
+At OnTrack Digital we make affordable Dyno software that allows racers to perform their own accurate dyno testing without the need for expensive dyno equipment.
 Our dyno software can be used in 2 ways.
 1) At the race track for vehicle acceleration dyno runs.
 No need for dyno hardware, just accelerate your vehicle, or 2) With an inertia flywheel dyno in your race shop or at home.

 Dyno software for vehicle acceleration dyno runs at the race track